Mohammed-Alrawaf/System-Architecture-Dojo/API-Architecture-and-Integrations/01-Real-Time-Alert-Gateway.md

   }
 }
 Note: The target JSON payload includes a HATEOAS link (full_report).
 This allows the partner system to immediately trigger a secondary API call if the delayed freight requires a full manifest download.

+## 3. Architecture Decision & Trade-Off Analysis

+During the design phase, we encountered a classic "Layer Collision": The Application Layer requires modern real-time push capabilities, but the legacy Data Layer is constrained to a heavy, nightly ETL batch process.
+We evaluated two paths:

+### Option A: True Real-Time via Change Data Capture (CDC) - [Deferred to Phase 2]
+* **The Architecture:** Attaching a CDC tool (e.g., Debezium) directly to the legacy database transaction logs to stream row-level updates to a message broker in milliseconds without querying the database.
+* **The Decision:** Deferred.
+While technically superior, the infrastructure cost (Kafka/Event Hubs) and the massive paradigm shift required for the Data Engineering team outstrip the immediate ROI of freight tracking alerts.
+Furthermore, deploying log-miners on a fragile legacy backend carries high unquantified availability risks.

+### Option B: Event-Driven "Smart Batching" - [Selected for Phase 1]
+* **The Architecture:** We accept the Data Layer's constraint and retain the legacy nightly ETL job.
+However, instead of external partners blindly polling the API and guessing when the data is ready, the system listens for a single "ETL Batch Complete" flag.
+The API Gateway then instantly fires a webhook, pushing the batched JSON alerts to the partners.
+* **The Trade-Offs:**
+  * *Advantages:* Highly cost-effective, zero disruption to the data team's existing pipelines, eliminates wasted compute from empty REST API calls, and guarantees partners never miss an update.
+  * *Weaknesses:* The business stakeholders must accept that while the *delivery* is instantaneous and automated, the underlying data is still 24 hours old.